ankitxcoding/foodz/README.md

 vs

 ```
-const jsxHeading = <h1 id="jsxHeading">This is a jsx heading!</h1>
+const jsxHeading = <h1 id="jsxHeading">This is a JSX heading!</h1>
 ```

 The above codes are equivalant.
-The only difference is one is core react code and other is jsx code.
+The only difference is one is core react code and other is JSX code.

 JSX transpiled before it reaches the JS and it get done by using Babel.